LukasWoodtli/WebPage/pelican/content/modern_os.md

 Caching Spinlock (Spin on read)
 -------------------------------

-Waiting processors spin on cached copy of ’L’.
+Waiting processors spin on cached copy of `L`.
 So there is no communication to memory.
-The cached copy of ’L’ is updated by the cache coherence mechanism of the system.
+The cached copy of `L` is updated by the cache coherence mechanism of the system.

     LOCK(L):
         WHILE(L == locked); // Spinning on cached var.
 Reading L is atomic.
             IF(T+S(L) == locked) go back; // Read L from memory.
-If it fails start spinning on cached L again.
+If it fails spin on cached L again.